microbecode/mimosa/contracts/README.md

 sncast  --int-format --profile user2 call -a $STRK -f balance_of -c $USER1 sncast  --int-format --profile user2 call -a $STRK -f balance_of -c $USER2
 ```

+You can also use the `runflow.sh` file to run the full flow.
+Remember to change the Mimosa contract address.